nus-cs2103-AY2324S1/tp/docs/team/kurtyjlee.md

   * `delete` command, where I detailed how to delete persons with groups.
 * Provided cosmetic enhancements and updates to the user guide.
 * Updated images for the user guide.
+* Updated commands with clearer descriptions of FumbleLog behaviour.

 ### Contributions to team-based tasks